-Please note: If you receive preventive and non-preventive health services during the same visit, the non-preventive health services may be subject to a copayment, coinsurance or deductible, as described in other applicable sections in your Benefit Chart.
-The most specific and appropriate benefit in the Benefit Chart will apply for each service received during a visit.
+Please note: If you receive preventive and non-preventive health services during the same visit, the non-preventive health services may be subject to a copayment, coinsurance or deductible, as described in other applicable sections in the Benefit Chart section of this Policy.
+The most specific and appropriate benefit will apply for each service received during a visit.